azerion/gamedock-sdk/docs/localization.md

 <!-- panels:end -->

 > [!TIP]
+> If you have a template filled with locales, localization keys and values (in a CSV format) you can import that file in the Overview page (within the Localization area).

+> [!TIP]
 > You can view the amount of times each locale has been requested and retrieved by the game in the Locale Usage Stats page (within the Localization area).
 >
 > ![github pages](_images/Localization8.png ':size=70%')